-2. Lot, Interior.
-A lot other than a Figure 24-1 Lot Types corner, multi-frontage, through, or corner lot, bordered on three sides by other lots.

-- 3. Lot, Multi-Frontage.
+- 2. Lot, Interior.
+A lot other than a Figure 24-1 Lot Types corner, multi-frontage, through, or corner lot, bordered on three sides by other lots. - 3.
+Lot, Multi-Frontage.
 A lot bordered by streets on three (3) sides. - 4.
 Lot, Through.
 An interior lot bordered by two, more or less parallel streets.
 For the purposes of this definition, if one side of the lot is bordered by an alley opposite of a street the lot is not considered a through lot. - 5.
 Lot, Waterfront.
-A lot with one or more of its lot lines adjoining a stream, river, or lake. - G. Lot Coverage.
-The lot area, stated as a percentage of the total, covered by all buildings, areas under roof, drives and driveways, parking lots, patios, decks and other impervious surfaces. - H. Lot Depth.
+A lot with one or more of its lot lines adjoining a stream, river, or lake. - G. Lot Depth.
 The average distance between the front lot line and the rear lot line.
-The average shall include measurements of the side lot lines if extending from front lot line to rear lot line and the shortest measurement from the front lot line to the farthest point of the rear lot line - I. Lot Frontage.
-The length of the front lot line measured at the public street right-of-way or private street easement. - J. Lot Width.
-The horizontal distance between side lot lines measured at the two (2) points where the required setback intersects the side lot lines or along the front property line on a curvilinear lot.
+The average shall include measurements of the side lot lines if extending from front lot line to rear lot line and the shortest measurement from the front lot line to the farthest point of the rear lot line - H. Lot Frontage.
+The length of the front lot line measured at the public street right-of-way or private street easement.

-- K. Lot Lines.
+- I. Lot Width.
+The horizontal distance between side lot lines measured at the two (2) points where the required setback intersects the side lot lines or along the front property line on a curvilinear lot. - J. Lot Lines.
 The lines bounding a lot, as defined below: - 1.
 Lot Line, Front.
 In the case of an interior lot, the line separating the lot from the street right-of-way or road easement that is not classified as a secondary front lot line. - 2.
 Lot Line, Secondary Front.
 On a corner lot or multi-frontage lot, the lot line separating the lot from the street right-of-way or road easement which is not the front lot line, opposite of the side lot line on a corner lot and the side lot line on a multi-frontage lot. - 3.
 Lot Line, Rear.
 The lot line opposite and most distant from the front lot line.
 On a corner lot, the rear lot line is typically opposite the shorter of the two front lot lines.
 In the case of a triangular lot, the rear lot line shall be an imaginary line parallel to the front lot line, not less than ten feet long, lying furthest from the front lot line and wholly within the lot.
 On irregularly-shaped lots, the rear lot line is determined based on a line perpendicular to the front lot line extending to the point where a rear lot line would be 10 feet in width and parallel to the front lot line.
 This rear lot line is intended for the purpose of establishing the rear setback and lot depth only. - 4.
 Lot Line, Side.
 The lot lines connecting the front and rear lot lines of an interior or corner lot or connecting the front lot lines of a through lot.
 Any lot line other than a front or rear lot line